mikepthomas/projects/_posts/printer-voron-2.4.md

 > [!NOTE]
 > The LDO wiring guide that I am following for the electronics mentions [The motor should be installed in a way so that the connector faces outwards towards the skirts](https://docs.ldomotors.com/en/voron/voron2/wiring_guide_rev_c).
-> As I am using [LDO SwitchWire Motors](https://www.onetwo3d.co.uk/product/ldo-stepper-motor-42sth40-1684ac/) which are 8mm shorter than the ones in the LDO kit, I have mounted them the same way as in the official manual.
+> As I am using [LDO SwitchWire Motors][Z Motors] which are 8mm shorter than the ones in the LDO kit, I have mounted them the same way as in the official manual.
 > However, they will likely need to be turned another 90° so the connector faces upwards towards the deck so that the power supply and PiPlate skirt can fit.

 ![The Z Drives and feet installed on the printer](/assets/blog/printer-voron-2.4/z-drives-installed.jpg 'Z Drives Installed')